How Multiple Myeloma Impacts the Body

 When the disease is discovered, there is much to learn and be aware of:

 Myeloma is a cancer of the plasma cells in the bone marrow.
 The malignant plasma cells, or myeloma cells, accumulate in the bone marrow.

-Plasmacytomas are localized tumors composed of plasma cells, which can grow inside bone (intramedullary) or outside bone (extramedullary or soft-tissue).
-When there are multiple plasmacytomas inside or outside bone, this condition is also called multiple myeloma.
+A solitary plasmacytoma is a localized tumor composed of plasma cells.
+It can grow inside bone, or intramedullary.
+It can also grow outside bone, or extramedullary or in the soft-tissue.
+Multiple myeloma occurs when there are multiple plasmacytomas inside or outside bone.
 When patients with myeloma have disease outside the bone marrow, this is called “extramedullary disease” (EMD).

 Learn all of the terms that are frequently used when living with and being treated for multiple myeloma.

 The International Myeloma Foundation medical and editorial content team

 Comprised of leading medical researchers, hematologist, oncologists, oncology-certified nurses, medical editors, and medical journalists, our team has extensive knowledge of the multiple myeloma treatment and care landscape.
 Additionally, Dr. Brian G.M.
 Durie reviews and approves all medical content on this website.